Climate and Average Weather Year Round in St. Louis Missouri, United States

-The clearer part of the year in St. Louis begins around June 14 and lasts for 4.5 months, ending around October 30.
-On August 27, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 71% of the time, and overcast or mostly cloudy 29% of the time.
+The clearer part of the year in St. Louis begins around June 13 and lasts for 4.5 months, ending around October 30.

-The cloudier part of the year begins around October 30 and lasts for 7.5 months, ending around June 14.
-On February 12, the cloudiest day of the year, the sky is overcast or mostly cloudy 54% of the time, and clear, mostly clear, or partly cloudy 46% of the time.
+The cloudier part of the year begins around October 30 and lasts for 7.5 months, ending around June 13.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in St. Louis varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in St. Louis is May, with an average of 12.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on May 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 St. Louis experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in St. Louis.
-The most rain falls during the 31 days centered around May 13, with an average total accumulation of 4.1 inches.
+The month with the most rain in St. Louis is May, with an average rainfall of 4.1 inches.

-The least rain falls around January 24, with an average total accumulation of 1.6 inches.
+The month with the least rain in St. Louis is January, with an average rainfall of 1.6 inches.

-The snowy period of the year lasts for 3.7 months, from November 26 to March 17, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 27, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.7 months, from November 26 to March 17, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in St. Louis is January, with an average snowfall of 3.2 inches.

 St. Louis experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.1 months, from May 19 to September 23, during which time the comfort level is muggy, oppressive, or miserable at least 18% of the time.
 The month with the most muggy days in St. Louis is July, with 21.2 days that are muggy or worse.

 The average hourly wind speed in St. Louis experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.2 months, from October 13 to May 18, with average wind speeds of more than 7.7 miles per hour.
-The windiest day of the year is April 1, with an average hourly wind speed of 9.9 miles per hour.
+The windiest month of the year in St. Louis is March, with an average hourly wind speed of 9.8 miles per hour.

 The calmer time of year lasts for 4.8 months, from May 18 to October 13.
-The calmest day of the year is July 31, with an average hourly wind speed of 5.6 miles per hour.
+The calmest month of the year in St. Louis is August, with an average hourly wind speed of 5.8 miles per hour.